gruns/blagoblag/content/drafts/state-of-news-tls.rst

 similarly disturbing.

-Given the *obvious* importance of privacy, authentication, and integrity for critical news, I wanted to see how the top news papers did, in terms of offering, and hopefully even requiring TLS, for their websites.
+Given the *obvious* importance of privacy, authentication, and integrity for critical news, I wanted to see how the top newspapers did, in terms of offering, and hopefully even requiring, TLS for their websites.
 Here's how the top ten newspapers, by circulation in the US, did:

 * The Wall Street Journal: **No TLS**